wolfgangimig/joa/README.md

 The MIT license allows you to use JOA in any project, inclusive commercial products.
 I am looking forward to your comments and bug reports on the "Issues" section.
 Depending on your feedback, this work might become a real product with commercial support.

 More information can be found in the wiki.
-You may want to look at the  [Tutorial](https://github.com/wolfgangimig/joa/wiki/Tutorial).
+You may want to start reading with the  [Tutorial](https://github.com/wolfgangimig/joa/wiki/Tutorial).

 Kind regards